the-fucking-hub/green-text-game/README.md

 - more of vite (globals etc...)
 - go ( I Do AYDENHEX ! )
 - more svg/canvas api

+## basic idear of the UI

+### styles guidelines

+vercel (because it's cool)

+### UX (wip)

+first page : landing

+As player I want to set a playerName because I don't want to put my real name and I want to be reconisable among my friends.

+second page : Lobby (epic)

+As player I want to see all the player before playing because I want to verify if all the invited player are ready to play before lauching the game.

 ## Project Setup